The Utilities Department includes the divisions for water system, sanitary system, the water plant and the wastewater plant.

 Responsibilities include maintenance and repair of water lines, sewer lines and the city's water plant.
 Broken Arrow customers use anywhere from eight million to 26 million gallons of water each day, with the heavier uses, of course, during the hot summer months.

-Earlier this year, the City of Broken Arrow Administration completed the process of updating its operations and five-year Capital Improvement Plan for the Utilities Department.
+In 2016, the City of Broken Arrow Administration completed the process of updating its operations and five-year Capital Improvement Plan for the Utilities Department.

 With regard to infrastructure reinvestment, the Administration identified a need for a total of $140 million worth of improvements to include: